 Monday, April 23, 2018

-This was supposed to be our only day without high probability of rain, so we decided to head to Bondi Beach.
+This was supposed to be our only day without high probability of rain, so when thinking about where to go, our family decided to head to Bondi Beach.
 The boys didn’t mind and had tons of fun.
 The sand was really nice, the perfect dampness and texture for building sculptures.
 It was super soft and not too rocky in most places.

 The boys spent most of their time playing in the waves, with brief interludes of becoming sand monsters.
 Jeremy had a lot of fun watching them, and I got to sunbathe in peace.
 I love listening to the sound of crashing waves, feeling the sun pop in and out of the clouds, and digging my toes into the sand.
 So relaxing.